Sunday, December 29, 2024

 q5

-• Bandwidth: With increasing Q or quality factor, so the bandwidth of the tuned circuit filter is reduced.
+1. Bandwidth: With increasing Q or quality factor, so the bandwidth of the tuned circuit filter is reduced.
 As losses decrease so the tuned circuit becomes sharper as energy is stored better in the circuit.
 It can be seen that as the Q increases, so the 3 dB bandwidth decreases and the overall response of the tuned circuit increases.

-• Ringing: As the Q of a resonant circuit increases so the losses decrease.
+2. Ringing: As the Q of a resonant circuit increases so the losses decrease.
 This means that any oscillation set up within the circuit will take longer to die away.
 In other words the circuit will tend to “ring” more.
 This is actually ideal for use within an oscillator circuit because it is easier to set up and maintain an oscillation as less energy is lost in the tuned circuit.

-• Oscillator phase noise: Any oscillator generates what is known as phase noise.
+3. Oscillator phase noise: Any oscillator generates what is known as phase noise.
 This comprises random shifts in the phase of the signal.
 This manifests itself as noise that spreads out from the main carrier.
-As might be expected, this noise is not wanted and therefore needs to be minimised.
+As might be expected, this noise is not wanted and therefore needs to be minimized.
 The oscillator design can be tailored to reduce this in a number of ways, the chief one being by increasing the Q, quality factor of the oscillator tuned circuit.

-• General spurious signals: Tuned circuits and filters are often used to remove spurious signals.
+4. General spurious signals: Tuned circuits and filters are often used to remove spurious signals.
 The sharper the filter and the higher the level of Q, the better the circuit will be able to remove the spurious signals.

-• Wide bandwidth: In many RF applications there is a requirement for wide bandwidth operation.
+5. Wide bandwidth: In many RF applications there is a requirement for wide bandwidth operation.
 Some forms of modulation require a wide bandwidth, and other applications require fixed filters to provide wide band coverage.

-Q factor and Damping Ratio
+Q Factor and Damping Ratio

 The damping ratio is a parameter, usually denoted by ζ (zeta), that characterizes the frequency response of a second order ordinary differential equation.
 It is particularly important in the study of control theory.
 It is also important in the harmonic oscillator.